 Do You Want More Information on Our Florida Dual Diagnosis Treatment Center?

-No matter which disorder develops first, both the drug addiction and the mental health disorder should be treated simultaneously at treatment center whose focus is on dual diagnosis.
+No matter which disorder develops first, both the drug addiction and the mental health disorder should be treated simultaneously at a treatment center whose focus is on dual diagnosis.
 Because the symptoms and effects of one disorder often trigger and drive the other disorder, both issues must be addressed through comprehensive treatment.
 As one of the pre-eminent drug treatment facilities in Florida, Ocean Breeze Recovery Center is a leading provider for alcohol and drug treatment that features effective treatment programming that focuses on the complex nature of dual diagnosis.
 The experienced, friendly and caring staff at Ocean Breeze Recovery Center can tailor an individualized drug treatment plan that best fits the unique needs of each individual.

-With our unique holistic-based treatment approach, you will be able to address all facets of your drug addiction and get the tools and support you need to heal in mind, body and spirit.
-If you have questions regarding your insurance, our experience member representatives will evaluate your current insurance coverage, and in the event you are underinsured or uninsured we can find alternate ways for you to get the treatment you need while providing you financial peace of mind.
+With our unique holistic-based treatment approach, you will be able to address all facets of your drug addiction and get the tools and support you need to heal in mind, body, and spirit.
+If you have questions regarding your insurance, our experience member representatives will evaluate your current insurance coverage, and in the event that you are underinsured or uninsured, we can find alternate ways for you to get the treatment you need while providing you financial peace of mind.
 For more information, please contact Ocean Breeze Recovery Center toll-free at 1-855-960-5341,